-When planning worship, it should reflect the theme or liturgical season of the church where appropriate.
+When planning prayer and liturgy, it should reflect the theme or liturgical season of the church where appropriate.
 (For example, omitting Alleluia during a Lent worship, or have a lively upbeat service for a reconciliation service that has a reflective undertone.)

-Allow the children to feel differences in the mood of the liturgical calendar and to experience different collective worship to further their spiritual self.
+Allow the children to feel differences in the mood of the liturgical calendar and to experience different prayer and liturgy to further their spiritual self.
 As the children grow in age and confidence, they can take a more active part in the planning of liturgy.